 Please call the Court Administrator’s Office at 724-465-3955.

-You are asked to arrive for the juror check-in process at 8:30 a.m.
+You are asked to arrive for the juror check-in process between 7:45 a.m. and 8:30 a.m.
 We appreciate your promptness and patience.
 Please do not report to the courthouse prior to 7:45 a.m.

 Please take the elevator or steps to Floor 4M, upon exiting the elevator there will be courthouse staff to assist you.